poloniki/fluxgym/README.md

 ## Advanced Features

+### OpenAI GPT-4.1 Captioning

+Fluxgym now supports automatic image captioning using OpenAI's GPT-4.1 model.
+This feature provides high-quality, detailed captions for your training images.

+To use this feature:
+1. Set your OpenAI API key as an environment variable: `export OPENAI_API_KEY=your_api_key_here`
+2. Upload your images and click the "Add AI captions with GPT-4.1" button
+3. GPT-4.1 will analyze each image and generate detailed captions

+The prompting has been optimized for car images, but you can modify the prompt in `app.py` to adapt it to your specific needs.

 ### Uploading Caption Files

 You can also upload the caption files along with the image files.
 You just need to follow the convention: